w3c/wcag3/guidelines/groups/images-and-media/media-alternatives/media-alternatives-style-guide.md

 [Title, role, or organization] asserts that:

-* We follow a style guide that includes guidance on :term[media alternatives].
+* Our organizational has a style guide that includes guidance on :term[media alternatives] and a policy and/or processes that the style guide must be followed

+::assertion-required

+* Title, role or organization making the assertion (if different from the conformance claim).
+* Date of when the style guide was published.
+* Date of assertion (if different from the date of the conformance claim).

+::assertion-recommended

+* Summary of the needs of users involved.
+* Identified issues and details of solutions applied.
+* Section labels relevent to image alterantives, or
+* Copy or snapshot of the style guide

 :::example
 * **Name:** ABC Inc. Style Guide for Captions